modesttree/Projeny/README.md

 * Method 1 - Using the Package Manager
     * Click the menu item `Projeny -> Package Manager`
-    * Go to the Packages section by pressing left arrow
+    * Go to the Packages section by pressing the arrow button the left
     * Click the new button
     * Enter name for your package
     * Add your package to your project by dragging it to either Assets or Plugins on the right